 1. Set up on the bench.
 Sit on the edge of a sturdy bench, chair, or elevated surface.
 Place your palms on the edge beside your hips, fingers curling over the front of the surface for grip.
 Walk your feet out until your knees are at roughly 90 degrees (easier) or your legs are fully extended (harder).
 Lift your hips off the bench so your arms are supporting your weight.
 Shoulders pulled back and down.
 Not hunched up by your ears.

 2. Lower your body.
 Bend your elbows and lower your hips straight down toward the floor.
 Keep your back close to the bench edge throughout.
 This is the most important form cue.
 When your body drifts away from the bench, the shoulder takes on more stress.
 Stop when your upper arms are roughly parallel to the floor, or when your elbows hit about 90 degrees.
 Take 2 seconds on the way down.
-Controlled descent, not a drop.
+Lower under control.
+No drop.

 3. Press back up.
 Push through your palms to extend your arms and return to the starting position.
 Squeeze your triceps at the top.
 Don't slam into a hard lockout.
 A soft extension at the top protects the elbow joint while still completing the rep.